NieneB/InternshipReport/index.md

 Question 2 about if people were triggered to perform multiple actions was answered the most positive.
 Also question 5 if the user found the information surprising and interesting scored high.
 Meaning that the application was perceived interesting and the user lingered around to discover more.
 Question 8 got the lowest score, the functionality did not work as the user would expect.

+On average objective A got a 3.7, objective B 3.6 and C the lowest score of 3.3.
+Objective A aimed at the attractiveness of the application, B about understanding the information about the field-names and C the technical side and functionality.

 <figure>
   <figcaption> Results questionnaire </figcaption>
 <img src="img/uitslag_quest.png">